 Contribute

-We welcome practicing educators to share your insights and commentary with our growing community of readers.
+We welcome practicing educators to share their insights and commentary with our growing community of readers.
 Here’s what you need to know about becoming a contributing writer for EdSurge.

-In addition to the stories reported by our journalists and fellows (see more about our Voices of Change fellowship here), we publish a selection of narrative essays written by school and college instructors and administrators who bring unique experiences and perspectives to conversations about teaching and learning.
+In addition to the stories reported by our journalists and fellows (see more about our Voices of Change fellowship here), we publish a selection of narrative essays written by educators, school and district administrators, college instructors and students who bring unique experiences and perspectives to conversations about teaching and learning.

 Here are some exemplar narrative essays by contributing writers: